-We hope that you will enjoy rowing and want to carry on, so after your three free rows you can pay £9 which will provide for a further three rows.
-If you then want to carry on rowing you will need to become a member of the Club.
-A family membership of the Stour Sailing Club is currently £82 a year.
+After your three free rows you can pay £9 which will provide for a further three rows.
+If you are not already a member and want to carry on rowing after that you will then need to become a member of the Club.
+A family membership of the Stour Sailing Club is currently £98 a year, and single adult memberships is £84.

 In addition we ask all Rowers to make a rowing contribution, currently £75 annually, paid in December each year, or £3 per person per row, capped at £75 a year.
-This goes towards replacement of equipment (including thole pins) and the maintenance of our beautiful Gigs and equipment.
-A thole pin is roughly £3 and a single Gig Oar costs around £450 and yes they do break!
+This goes towards replacement of equipment and the maintenance of our beautiful Gigs and equipment.
+A thole pin is roughly £3 and a single Gig Oar costs around £500 and yes they do break!